Airlines seek urgent U.S. action to address Russia overflight rights -letter | Business

 - United States

-Airlines for America, which represents American Airlines , Delta Airlines, FedEx Corp, United Parcel Service and others, in an Oct.
-14 letter asked Secretary of State Antony Blinken for his intervention.

-"Many U.S. airlines urgently need additional rights to overfly Russian airspace to meet market demands," the letter said, adding without additional rights "U.S. airlines will be forced to operate on alternate, inefficient routes resulting in time penalties, technical stops, excess CO2 emissions and loss of historic slot rights."
+"Many U.S. airlines urgently need additional rights to overfly Russian airspace to meet market demands," the previously unreported letter said, adding without additional rights "U.S. airlines will be forced to operate on alternate, inefficient routes resulting in time penalties, technical stops, excess CO2 emissions and loss of historic slot rights."
+The Russian Embassy in Washington did not respond to requests for comment.
+The State Department declined immediate comment.

+Sources said the U.S. government has held extensive interagency discussions on the issue.
+The airline group's chief executive, Nicholas Calio, in the letter said "U.S. passenger airlines need additional Russian overflights to operate efficiently from the U.S. to destinations in Asia, India, and the Middle East."

+He added that "U.S. all-cargo carriers need restoration of overflight rights on all-cargo routes between points in Europe and Asia that were mutually agreed upon but were unilaterally stripped away by the Russian government."
+The airlines also sent the letter to Transportation Secretary Pete Buttigieg and Commerce Secretary Gina Raimondo.
+The airlines asked "that State Department officials act urgently and pursue discussions with their Russian counterparts aimed at addressing additional overflight capacity for both sides in time for the upcoming air traffic winter season."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)